 Freestanding, magnificent Delicate Arch soars 52 feet into the air, and is one of the most incredible things to see in the state–so much so that it even features on Utah’s license plates!

-Want to see this incredible arch for yourself?
 Here’s everything you need to know about completing the Delicate Arch hike… plus a couple of other ways to squeeze in a quick peek at the arch!

 Table of Contents